Halifax, Nova Scotia: Sports

 Halifax is represented by four professional sports teams, with teams in the National Lacrosse League (NLL), the Canadian Premier League (CPL), the Northern Super League (NSL) and The Basketball League (TBL).
-Also, Halifax has a semi-professional sports team in the Quebec Maritimes Junior Hockey League (QMJHL), which is part of the Canadian Hockey League (CHL).

-The city is also home to four universities that have athletic programmes.
+The Halifax Mooseheads play in the Quebec Maritimes Junior Hockey League (QMJHL), which is part of the Canadian Hockey League (CHL).
+It is also home to four universities that have athletic programmes.

-The city's major sports venues include the Scotiabank Centre (formerly the Metro Centre), the Halifax Forum, the Wanderers Grounds and various university sports facilities, such as Huskies Stadium.
+Halifax's major sports venues include the Scotiabank Centre (formerly the Metro Centre), the Halifax Forum, the Wanderers Grounds and various university sports facilities, such as Huskies Stadium.

 Professional and semi-professional sports

 Halifax Mooseheads prepare for a 2012 semi-final game.

 Halifax is home to the Halifax Mooseheads, the semi-professional major junior hockey club of the Quebec Maritimes Junior Hockey League (QMJHL).
 Founded in 1994, the Mooseheads were the first team from Atlantic Canada to join the QMJHL.
 They began play in the league's Dilio Division in the 1994–95 season, In 2013, the Mooseheads capped a 74-win season (74–7–3–1) with a QMJHL's President's Cup championship.
 While hosting the tournament, the Mooseheads also won the CHL's 2013 Memorial Cup.
 They have appeared in the President's Cup Finals four more times: 2003, 2005, 2019 and 2023.
 They hosted the Memorial Cup tournaments two more times in 2000 and 2019.

 The Halifax Thunderbirds became the city's National Lacrosse League team in September 2018, when it moved from Rochester.
-In March 12, 2020, their inaugural season was cut short by the COVID-19 pandemic.
+On March 12, 2020, their inaugural season was cut short by the COVID-19 pandemic.
 Still, the team received two league awards: Defensive Player of the Year and Executive of the Year.
 In the 2021–2022 season, they reached their first playoffs, where they were defeated by the Toronto Rock 14–13 in overtime in the conference semi-final.